renzgabrielcarpio-byte/ECE2112_PA3/README.md

 ```

 # **B. MODEL LOOKUP**
 Perform Boolean indexing on the Model column to locate specific vehicle records without hard-coding row indices.
-Display the complete row for "Toyota Corolla" and store it in toyota, then display only Model, mpg, hp, and wt for "Pontiac Firebird" and store it in pontiac.
+Display the complete row for "Toyota Corolla" and store it in `toyota`, then display only `Model`, `mpg`, `hp`, and `wt` for "Pontiac Firebird" and store it in `pontiac`.

 The following functions and methods were used in this problem:

-• Boolean Masking (cars['Model'] == 'value') - creates a Series of True/False values evaluating whether each entry in the Model column matches the target string[cite: 3].
+• Boolean Masking (`cars['Model'] == 'value'`) - creates a Series of True/False values evaluating whether each entry in the Model column matches the target string[cite: 3].

-Example: cars['Model'] == 'Toyota Corolla'
+Example: `cars['Model'] == 'Toyota Corolla'`

 [cite: 3]